MuzammilShah670/SQL-Projects-Northwind/README.md

-# 🗄️ SQL Projects — Northwind
+# 🗄️ SQL Northwind Project | Sales & Customer Analysis using MySQL and Power BI

 A MySQL-based data analysis project built on the classic **Northwind** sample database.
 This project explores the database schema, writes analytical SQL queries, and builds stored procedures to extract meaningful business insights — all complemented by an interactive **Power BI dashboard**.